Tibet: it’s real! A few tips to consider before you book your trip

 Here are a few thoughts on how to prepare for a successful and unforgettable trip to Tibet.

-How will you chose the right travel agency?
+How will you choose the right travel agency?

 Even if Tibet is a Chinese province, the two cultures are so different that it seemed silly to travel with non-locals!
 One of the guides from the agency picked me up at Lhasa airport and communicated with me in good English.
 They showed me their cosy office just outside central Lhasa, and together we discussed the trip in more details in person since prior to that meeting all the plans had been made via phone or email.
 I had chosen that agency because their ways of communicating with me were clear and they thoroughly inquired about my expectations, my background, my health.
 They were serious from the beginning to the end via email, phone, and in person!